THE NAG HAMMADI SCROLLS

 The mysterious imminence of the truth is systematically ignored, corrupted or downplayed by the writers of the gospels.
 Although they frequently expressed the immediacy of the truth in Jesus’ teachings, its intellectually subversive nature, its innocence and benevolence (and indeed where they do they tend to be consistent), they also portray a reality which is the absolute opposite of this, but which is perfectly consistent with the view of the insane Indo-European-Semite culture which founded the modern world; a reality of hardship and suffering ameliorated by focusing on intellectually (and emotionally) satisfying ideas, rituals, powers and authorities which are elsewhere, in external institutions, in a physically distant heaven, at the end of life, at the end of days or at the end of a telescope.
 Reality, for the Christian writers of New Testament was neither mysterious nor accessible to the individual, but a market transaction between the morally indebted sinner and the priestly management, which together formed an elect group, constitutionally antagonistic to heretics and pagans.

-But nobody quite mystified the truth or sucked up to the Romans as much as St. Paul (a good pal of the Demiurge) whose mission was to form a cult and sell it to the Iron Empire.
+But nobody quite mystified the truth or sucked up to the Romans as much as St. Paul, whose mission was to form a cult and sell it to the Iron Empire.
 He had no interest in what Jesus did or said and only wrote of the meaning, ritual and symbol of his idea of Jesus, emphasising Jesus’ death and putative resurrection and his status as a blood sacrifice in order to appease a vengeful and abstract god.

 Above all though, Paul emphasised authority: